avinashzen123/Kubernetes/CoreConcept.md

 DNS : built in by default.
 (Core DNS)

 **Components of Kubernetes cluster**:
-- API Server : Acts as frong end of Kubernetes.
+- API Server : Acts as front end of Kubernetes.

-Kubernetes Container abstractions :
+**Kubernetes Container abstractions :**
 - Pod : One or more container running together on one node.
 Basic unit of deployment.
 WE don't deploy container directly inside container we deploy pod.
 - Controller : For creating/updating pods and other objects.
 Many type of controller inlcudes Deployment, ReplicaSet, StatefulSet, DaemonSet, Job, CronJob etc.
 - Service : Network endpoint to connect to a POD.
 Kubernetes Service is a logical abstraction for deployment groups of pods.